wpengine/faustjs/examples/next/custom-toolbar/README.md

-# Faust Scaffold
+# Custom Toolbar

-This repository contains a starter scaffolding to get you up and running quickly on [WP Engine's Atlas platform](https://wpengine.com/atlas/) with a WordPress site skeleton for more advanced developers.
+This repository uses a starter scaffolding to get you up and running quickly on [WP Engine's Atlas platform](https://wpengine.com/atlas/) with a WordPress site skeleton for more advanced developers and also includes the Custom Toolbar Example.

 ## For more information